CellProfiling/stable-diffusion/README.md

 ### Docker container:
 You can test the winning algorithm on grand challenge platform [here](https://grand-challenge.org/algorithms/lmc_control/).
 The code to build and run docker container is also provided in this repo.
 This docker container takes transmitted light tiff as input, and output 4 same size predicted organelle tiff as outputs.
+You can also download the docker container image separately from [here](https://ell-vault.stanford.edu/dav/trangle/www/ISBI2024_lmc_algo0_latest.tar.gz) to test locally.
+The docker images of course contains the checkpoints described above.

 ### Example results

-TODO: attached some results here.
+TODO: attached some image results here.

 ## BibTeX
 This is a place holder, have not had time to finish the manuscript yet.
 ```
 @misc{le2024tlpainting,
-      title={High-Resolution In Silico painting with generative model},
+      title={High-Resolution In Silico Painting with Generative Model},
       author={Trang Le and Emma Lundberg},
       year={2024},
-      eprint={2112.10752}, # TODO: Update this
+      eprint={XXXXXXX}, # TODO: Update this
       archivePrefix={arXiv},
       primaryClass={cs.CV}
 }